What Does Old Mean?

 For older or less fit trainees having the experience of scaling, regressing & progressing different exercises and modes becomes invaluable.
 An accurate assessment of the clients readiness will dictate the training starting point, and the time and resources they are willing to commit will give an indication of where you can expect to help them progress to.

-RFD Training: For golfers, the methods I utilise most for training high velocity / RFD movements are jumping, and medicine ball throw/slam variations.
+For golfers, the methods I utilise most for training high velocity / RFD movements are jumping, and medicine ball throw/slam variations.
 The medicine ball throw variations are usually quite simple to implement as most golfers are used to carrying out similar motions from practicing their golf swing.
+Many gyms do have an area for throwing medicine balls.
+Many of my clients buy a wall ball style medicine ball of 4-8lbs and find a wall to throw it off 1-2 x week.
 Jumps on the other hand can be a little bit daunting for slightly out of shape folk, or ones with lower limb injuries.
 I start these clients with exercises like “triple extensions” or “power step-ups” where one is still trying to produce force very quickly, but no impact from landing a jump occurs.
 Generally with some time, nearly everyone then progresses into a very basic jump variation like a counter movement jump or low box jump.
+Explosive Kettlebell swings are also a viable training option for those who cannot jump but are eager to train lower body power.

 The key concept with RFD training is that you must produce force quickly to successfully perform the exercise.
 Jumping and throwing naturally accommodate this.